 In order to keep patients, staff and the community safe during COVID-19, the University of Maryland Medical System (UMMS) has additional visiting restrictions in place.
 These include limiting our visiting hours and the number of people entering our facilities.

-Current Status: Red Learn more about the current visitation level.
+Current Status: Orange Learn more about the current visitation level.

 Who May Visit or Accompany Patients

 We understand that many patients need trusted care partners (visitors) to help them heal and maintain their best health.
 To balance those needs with our safety measures, we have created color-coded visitation levels that creates more flexibility in visitation as conditions allow.

 - Care Partners (Visitors): Care partners are the friends and family who provide support and with whom the patient has a significant relationship.
 Care partners are defined by the patient or, in the case of minors or those without decision making capacity, by their surrogates.

 - Designated Support Persons: A designated support person is a care partner who is specifically chosen by the patient to be physically present at the hospital to support the patient.
 A Designated Support Person is not limited to patients with disabilities.
 This person may be a friend, family member, personal care assistant or disability service provider, and may or may not be legally authorized to make decisions for the patient.
 The patient may change the Designated Support Person throughout their stay.
 Designated support persons are a subset of all care partners that may visit the patient.

 - Communication with Designated Support Persons: If a patient with disabilities does not have a Designated Support Person present at the hospital, staff will attempt to communicate relevant information with a patient's designated representative, in alignment with patient privacy requirements.
 Effort shall be made to communicate in advance of admission, if possible.
 The hospital shall inform the patient and any Designated Support Persons, or care partners, of this policy.